imagej/imagej.github.io/pages/PQCT.md

         windows and do have spaces in your path, replace the / with
         \\\\.
     3. Save the .ijm file

 2. Open Fiji / ImageJ

+3.
-3.  {% include bc content="Plugins | Macros | Run" %}
+{% include bc content='Plugins | Macros | Run' %}

-4. Find your .ijm file
+1. Find your .ijm file
-5. When the macro has finished, you should see the Results table
+2. When the macro has finished, you should see the Results table
-6. Open the resulting file with excel or open office or some other suitable program and the results should match the ones within the Synthetic data provided above.
+3. Open the resulting file with excel or open office or some other suitable program and the results should match the ones within the Synthetic data provided above.